 - I. Background and Overview - II.
-What elements are required under Sections 110(a)(1) and (2)?
+What elements are required under sections 110(a)(1) and (2)? - III.

-- III.
 What is EPA's approach to the review of infrastructure SIP submissions? - IV.
-What is EPA's analysis of how Georgia addressed the elements of Sections 110(a)(1) and (2) "Infrastructure" Provisions? - V. Proposed Action - VI.
+What is EPA's analysis of how Mississippi addressed the elements of the Sections 110(a)(1) and (2) "Infrastructure" provisions? - V. Proposed Action - VI.
 Statutory and Executive Order Reviews